Best Medicare Advantage Plans in Texas (2026)

 HMO PROS AND CONS

-HMO Medicare Advantage plans have lower premiums and out-of-pocket costs in exchange for staying within a network of providers and requiring referrals to see specialists.
-You'll save money but sacrifice flexibility, making HMOs ideal if you're comfortable with a primary care physician coordinating your care and don't need to see out-of-network doctors.
+HMO Medicare Advantage plans charge lower premiums and out-of-pocket costs in exchange for staying within a provider network and requiring specialist referrals.
+You'll save money but give up flexibility, so HMOs work best if you're comfortable with a primary care physician coordinating your care and don't need out-of-network doctors.

 Best Texas HMO-POS Medicare Advantage Providers